cdisc-org/cdisc-rules-engine/PYPI.md

 pip install cdisc-rules-engine
 ```

 In addition to installing the library, you'll also want to download the rules cache (found in the `resources/cache` folder of this repository) and store them somewhere in your project.
-Notably, when pip install is run, it will install the USDM and dataset-JSON schemas should you decide to use the implement the dataset reader classes in `cdisc_rules_engine/services/data_readers`
+Notably, when pip install is run, it will install the USDM and dataset-JSON dataset schemas should you decide to implement the dataset reader classes in `cdisc_rules_engine/services/data_readers` or the metadata_readers in `cdisc_rules_engine/services`

 ##### Step 1: Load the Rules